natcap/invest.users-guide/source/marine_water_quality.rst

  * :math:`x` and :math:`y` east and north coordinates, respectively
  * :math:`C` tidal averaged concentration of a water quality state variable
  * :math:`U` and :math:`V` advective velocities (i.e., Eulerian residual current) in :math:`x` and :math:`y` directions, respectively
- * :math:`K` tidal dispersion coefficient
+ * :math:`E^T` tidal dispersion coefficient
  * :math:`S` term to account for sources and sinks of pollutant

 This is a steady state formulation of a classic advection diffusion equation.
 The first two terms on the left hand side represent tidal dispersion while the second two represent advective transport.
 The advective transport accounts for mass transport due to Eulerian residual current, which is obtained by averaging velocities at a fixed point over one or more tidal cycles.
-The tidal dispersion accounts for the dispersion of mass due to correlation between tidal components of velocity and concentration and for the diffusion due to the turbulent fluctuations in velocity and concentration (MacCready & Geyer 2010).
+The tidal dispersion accounts for the dispersion of mass due to correlation between tidal components of velocity and concentration as well as the diffusion due to the turbulent fluctuations in velocity and concentration (MacCready & Geyer 2010).
 The tidal dispersion coefficient may be estimated by using observed salinity distribution or dye experiments.
 The observed tidal dispersion coefficient shows large variation ranging from 1 to 161 :math:`\mathrm{km}^2\mathrm{day}^{-1}` (Table 1) (Thomann & Mueller 1987).

+Note that in a future version of this model :math:`E^T` will be separated into a two dimensional vector with components :math:`Ex` and :math:`E_y` to correspond with each partial second order derivative in the first two terms of Equation :eq:`eq1`.

 Table 1.
-Tidal dispersion coefficient (:math:`K`) in various estuarine systems (modified from Table 3.3 in Thomann & Mueller 1987).
+Tidal dispersion coefficient (:math:`E^T`) in various estuarine systems (modified from Table 3.3 in Thomann & Mueller 1987).

 +----------------------------------+----------------------------------------------------------------------+
 | Estuaries                        | Tidal dispersion coefficient (:math:`\mathrm{km}^2\mathrm{day}^{-1}`)|